Zebrasoma desjardinii: Description

-Zebrasoma desjardinii has a tall dorsal fin that has 4 spines and between 27 and 31 soft rays (the longest of which is around half of the standard length), while these figures for the anal fin are 2 and between 22 and 24 respectively.
-It has a deep body, with the standard length being 1.8 to 2 times its depth; the maximum published total length of this species is 40 cm.
+Zebrasoma desjardinii has a tall dorsal fin that has 4 spines and between 27-31 soft rays (the longest of which is around half of the standard length); these figures for the anal fin are 2 and 22-24 respectively.
+It has a deep body, with the standard length being 1.8 to 2 times its depth; the maximum published total length is 40 cm.
 The mouth protrudes with a concave profile on the snout.
 The spine in the caudal peduncle has a narrow posterior connection to the body, and the caudal fin is truncate.
-The body is grey, with around 8 dark grey vertical bars; each bar houses 2 to 3 orange or yellow vertical lines, which break up into spots towards the lower body and on the anal fin.
+The body is grey, with around 8 dark grey vertical bars; each bar houses 2 or 3 orange or yellow vertical lines, which break up into spots towards the lower body and on the anal fin.
 There are 2 dark brown bars on the head, with the first one passing through the eye.
 There is a dense pattern of small, light yellow spots on the head and body, and a similar pattern of spots arranged in bands can be on the dorsal fin.
 The caudal fin is marked with pale blue spots.
 The juveniles have slender grey and yellow bars on the body and 2 black bars on the head.

 Distribution and habitat

-Zebrasoma desjardinii is found in the Indian Ocean.
-It can be found off the eastern coast of Africa (as south as Sodwana Bay, South Africa), as well as in the Middle East, including off the coasts of Israel, Saudi Arabia and Yemen.
-It is also found across the islands of the Indian Ocean (such as Sri Lanka, islands in the Andaman Sea, Sumatra, Java, the Cocos (Keeling) Islands and Christmas Island).
+Zebrasoma desjardinii is found in the Indian Ocean, including the eastern coast of Africa (as south as Sodwana Bay, South Africa) and the Middle East (e.g. the coasts of Israel, Saudi Arabia and Yemen).
+It is also found across the islands of the Indian Ocean (such as Sri Lanka, islands in the Andaman Sea, Sumatra, Java, the Cocos Islands and Christmas Island).
 In 1999, a pair of this species was recorded in the Atlantic Ocean, off Florida, but this was probably due to aquarium release.

-Zebrasoma desjardinii is found at depths between 1 and 30 m in lagoon and seaward reefs, although the juveniles are more typically found in sheltered areas within reefs.
+Zebrasoma desjardinii is found at depths between 1-30 m in lagoon and seaward reefs, although the juveniles are more typically found in sheltered areas within reefs.

 Behaviour

 Feeding on a Aurelia solida moon jelly, in the Red Sea.

 Zebrasoma desjardinii adults usually can be found in pairs, while juveniles are solitary.
 They feed primarily on filamentous algae, macroalgae and plankton, but individuals in the Red Sea have been regularly observed feeding on moon jellies (Scyphozoa) and comb jellies (Ctenophora) as well.
-This species may form aggregations while feeding on algae; if they do so within the territory of the predatory slingjaw wrasse, the wrasse may darken its colour so as to match the colour of the tangs.
+This species may form aggregations while feeding on algae; if they do so within the territory of the predatory slingjaw wrasse, the wrasse may darken itself so as to match the color of the tangs.
 The wrasse then joins in the aggregation and mimics their algae-feeding actions while hunting prey.

-Zebrasoma desjardinii is a pair spawner; while this is a typical trait of other fish in its genus, group spawning is more common at the family level.
+Zebrasoma desjardinii is a pair spawner; while this is the typical trait of the species in its genus, group spawning is more common at the family level.